CodeSmile-0000011110110111/data.io-home/index.md

 ```
 \> north
 You head north, unexpectedly entering a dark alley due to syntax error near '('.
 Suddenly,
-you find yourself immersed in woefully escaped delimiters, culture-unique encodings and
+you find yourself exceptionally immersed in woefully escaped delimiters, culture-unique
-flawed-type converters.
+encodings and flawed-type converters.

 You sweat and shiver as you ...